-Anyone who speaks in a tongue edifies themselves, but the one who prophesies edifies the church.
+He who speaks in a tongue edifies himself, but he who prophesies edifies the church.
 (I Corinthians 14:4)

 If an individual will be faithful to set aside a time for prayer each day, and ask the Lord politely for the ability to pray in tongues, I think it will not be long before this helpful ability is granted.

-Let each of us always keep in mind that our calling as a human being is to be in the image of God, showing forth the love, joy, peace, and other characteristics of God.
-God has given to His priesthood the crown of anointing so they can assist each one of us in bringing forth God’s Character in our personality and behavior.
+Let each of us always keep in mind that our calling as human beings is to be in the image of God, showing forth the love, joy, peace, and other characteristics of God.
+God has given to His priesthood the crown of anointing so they can assist each one of us in bringing forth God’s character in our personalities and behavior.